Last day of search for victims of Indonesia disaster; three dead in Java quake

 His wife and two daughters are missing in the ruins.

-Balaroa and other Palu neighbourhoods were devastated by liquefaction, which happens when a quake shakes soft, damp soil, turning it into a viscous, roiling liquid.
+Balaroa and other Palu neighborhoods were devastated by liquefaction, which happens when a quake shakes soft, damp soil, turning it into a viscous, roiling liquid.

 Ahmad’s third daughter was badly injured and has been taken to the city of Makassar for treatment.